It’s been an interesting week.

 How do we change the culture of academia?
 How do we dispel the myth of meritocracy, blow up the promotion and tenure system, ensure that grant review processes and editorial decision-making are as free of bias as we can make them?

-How do we change a culture that worships tradition and that has its roots in the 1,000-year-old system of ascetic monasticism and classist exclusion that gave rise to universities and the scientific tradition in Europe?*
+How do we change a culture that worships tradition and that has its roots in the 1,000-year-old system of ascetic monasticism and the classist exclusion of guildhalls and "enlightened" aristocracy that gave rise to universities and the scientific tradition in Europe?*

 Recognizing that the culture is the problem is only the very tiniest of first steps.

 *For more on the monastic origins of universities, see David Noble’s book, A World Without Women.